Ashley-P/mytui/Documentation.md

     draw_label() Draws a label to the screen at the desired position.

     draw_checkbox() Draws a checkbox widget to the screen at the desired position.
 Anchoring of the label decides whether the label is on the left or right.

+    draw_radiobutton() Draws a radiobutton widget to the screen at the desired position.
+Anchoring of the label decides whether the label is on the left or right.

 ---